mfmotta/nanoGPT/README.md

 # Profiling the training of [nanoGPT](https://github.com/karpathy/nanoGPT) with different implementations of the attention layer

 This project is based on nanoGPT -- a medium-sized GPT model that is able to reproduce GPT-2 on OpenWebText.
-Please refer to the original repository for details.
-Our project will focus on the computational efficiency of the Attention Layers used by the model.
+Please refer to the [original repository](https://github.com/karpathy/nanoGPT) for details.
+This project will focus on the computational efficiency of the Attention Layers used by the model.

 PyTorch >= 2.0 introduces an optimization of the Attention Layer referred to as *Flash Attention*.
 The key idea introduced by the [Flash Attention](https://arxiv.org/abs/2205.14135) paper is to minimize memory movement during computation, i.e. reads and writes on different levels of the memory hierarchy, which makes computations and therefore training much faster.

-In these experiments we will focus on a tiny version of the model trained on the works of Shakespeare.
-We don't aim for optimizing training at this point.
+In these experiments I will focus on a tiny version of the model trained on the works of Shakespeare.
+I don't aim for optimizing training at this point.

 #### What is different?

-I have used Karpathy's nanoGPT as a starting point for this project.
-I have made the following changes and contributions on top of it:
+I have used Karpathy's nanoGPT as a starting point, and have made the following changes and contributions on top of it:
  - refactored ``config/train_shakespear_char.py`` to contain all tunable parameters.
  - introduced ``train_torch_profiler.py`` and ``train_nsight_profiler.py``, which are adaptations of
  the original ``train.py`` for profiling with different tools.